Student Consumer Information

 Career and Job Placement Services

-Jackson College’s First Year Seminar courses include career exploration and educational planning as a component of the course.
-The Center for Student Success provides student with the opportunity to utilize the Discover® career assessment to learn about their interests, abilities and values and to assist the student to identify and learn about potential careers.
+Jackson College’s Seminar in Life Pathways courses include career exploration and educational planning as a component of the course.
+The Center for Student Success provides student with the opportunity to learn about their interests, abilities and values and to assist the student to identify and learn about potential careers.

 JC students have access to the services of South Central Michigan Works centers located in Jackson, Hillsdale and Adrian to locate current employment opportunities.